Probing inelastic sub-GeV dark matter at the DUNE near detector: Sub-GeV DM at fixed-target experiments

 \subsection{DM detection}

 For inelastic DM, there is more than one possible detection signal, depending on the parameter space of interest; this is because the heavier dark sector particle could decay on flight, at the detector, or be stable long enough to scatter with the detector material.
-The main parameter to define the different regions is the mass splitting $\Delta$.
+The main parameter (though not the only one) to define the different regions is the mass splitting $\Delta$.
 If $\Delta \geq 2 m_{e}$ with $m_{e}$ the electron mass, the decay channel $\chi_2 \rightarrow \chi_1 \ e^{+} \ e^{-}$ opens and is mediated by an off-shell $A^\prime$.
 The width decay can be approximated as~\cite{Tsai:2019buq,CarrilloGonzalez:2021lxm,Fitzpatrick:2021cij}

-For the stability or decay of $\chi_2$, we can identify three regimes: \begin{itemize} \item Large $\Delta$.
+For the stability or decay of $\chi_2$, we can identify three regimes on the $\Delta$ parameter: \begin{itemize} \item Large $\Delta$.
 In this case, the heavier dark sector particle is very likely to decay on flight before reaching the ND complex or at the ND complex.
 If the decay occurs before reaching the TPC, the $\chi_1$ decay product could travel to the LAr and scatter there.
 If the decay happens at the TPC, the signal to be considered is a separated $e^{+}$ and $e^{-}$.
 The latter is a well-studied signal in many fixed-target experiments and has been used to place restrictions on large mass splittings $\Delta$.
 In fact, the strongest constraints arise from these decay searches or from re-casting.

 \item Intermediate $\Delta$.
 With the decay channel to leptons opened, $\chi_2$ should be unstable; however, at DUNE energies, the boost $\beta \gamma$ can dilate its lifetime, allowing it to travel distances longer than those of the ND complex before decaying.
 If this is the case, for DUNE purposes, $\chi_2$ can be considered stable.
 This scenario is very similar to the one with a small $\Delta$.
 In such a case, both $\chi_1$ and $\chi_2$ produced at the collision can travel to the LAr Cube and scatter with the detector material.
 This scenario can lead to good sensitivity at DUNE since both particles are nearly equally likely to interact at the ND, thus enhancing the statistics.
 Moreover, this small splitting is currently not as constrained as the large one.